Wwqcqu/rpsCQR/README.md

 ### 1. Simulation Code (`simulation code for rpsCQR`)

-The folder `simulation code for rpsrr` contains all the code for the simulations in the paper.
+The folder `simulation code for rpsCQR` contains all the code for the simulations in the paper.
 It includes three subfolders corresponding to the simulation steps in the paper:

 - **1 sensitivity analysis**: Code related to the selection of appropriate parameter settings in Section 4.1.
 - **2 comparison of several subsampling methods**: Code for comparing different subsampling methods in Section 4.2.